 Tip: You can quickly boost your energy by eating sweet potatoes, for example.

-Thus, the best drink can be water, it does elevate your body energy, can also remove toxins, chemicals and parasites from the body to refresh and rejuvenate us.
+Thus, the best drink can be water, it does elevate your body’s energy, and can also remove toxins, chemicals, and other parasites from the body.

 Natural adaptogens to fight fatigue